Cars · Resale guide

 Advantages — Why Buyers Pick the Maruti Suzuki Grand Vitara in 2026

-Feature-Rich Cabin on Higher Trims.
-The Alpha and Alpha+ variants come packed with desirable features like a panoramic sunroof, ventilated front seats, a 360-degree camera, a head-up display, and a 9-inch SmartPlay Pro+ infotainment system.
-These features enhance comfort and convenience, making it feel like a premium offering.
+Feature-Rich Cabin, Especially in Higher Trims: The Grand Vitara, particularly its Zeta+ and Alpha+ variants, comes packed with premium features.
+You get a panoramic sunroof, ventilated front seats, a 360-degree camera, a head-up display, and a 9-inch touchscreen infotainment system with connected car tech.
+These features significantly enhance comfort and convenience, making it feel like a modern, premium offering even in 2026.

 Disadvantages — Why You Might Skip the Maruti Suzuki Grand Vitara in 2026